Votiaw09/DH-Final/README.md

 ## Matchbooks

 Just as important as the logo for the bar is the paraphernalia, like matchbooks and business cards, distributed to their clientelle.
 These items can be used as conversation starters, or signals to other people 'in the know.'
-With some striking exceptions, the imagery and designs of these matchbooks are fairly uniform, with some scrutiny required to
+With some striking exceptions, the imagery and designs of these matchbooks are fairly uniform, with some scrutiny required to discern the bars' target demographics.

 <param ve-image
        label="A Smoker's Trip Down Memory Lane"
        description="A collection of matchbooks from various local LGBT bars." url="https://github.com/Votiaw09/Imagas/blob/main/Rainbow%20Over%20Wisconsin%20Smokers%20Trip%20Down%20Memory%20Lane.jpg?raw=true">

+## The Manhole

+The Manhole

 # References